bembenk18/jaksel-language/Command.md

 ```
 kalo foo lebih gede 3
-  spill "its bigger than 3"
+  duduhno "its bigger than 3"
-perhaps foo itu 3
+perhaps foo iku 3
-  spill "foo is 3"
+  duduhno "foo is 3"
 kalogak
-  spill "its smaller than 3"
+  duduhno "its smaller than 3"
-udahan
+uwes

 // transform to
 if(foo > 3){